That We may Know, Live, and Share the Love of Christ!

 Thoughts from Pastor Brian of Lord of the Valley Lutheran Church

 While our sanctuary is closed our hearts are open!
-We have moved our Sunday morning worship here, to our website, with a live streamed service on Sunday mornings on Zoom.
+We have moved our Sunday 9:30AM worship here, from our website, with a live streamed service on Zoom.
 Use the link above to join us.
+We also gather outdoors at 11:00AM, weather permitting.
+Please bring a chair.

-This worship format will continue for the time being.
-We would prefer to be able to offer worship in person in the sanctuary, but know that it will be some time before we are confident it is safe to do so, for our members and friends, our musicians and staff, and those who visit Grand County from all over the state, nation and world.
+With more people receiving the vaccines for Covid-19 we look forward to a time when we return to our sanctuary for worship and small group gatherings.
+But our current worship formats will continue for a while yet.
+We would prefer to be able to offer worship in person in the sanctuary, and look forward to doing so in the future, when we are confident it is safe to do so, for our members and friends, our musicians and staff, and those who visit Grand County.
 We will announce any changes here on our website.

 As a community in Jesus Christ we want to extend our care to those around us.
 Part of our expression of Christ’s love is to be mindful of the risks of transmitting this virus, especially to those most vulnerable.
 This describes a significant portion of our membership and friends who regularly would be present in worship.
 We do well to follow the wisdom of staying at home, keeping appropriate social distance, correctly wearing a mask or face covering and practice healthful ways of living through good diet, exercise and personal hygiene.

 Be kind and generous, to your loved ones, friends and neighbors… and yourself!

-Let us lean into the creativity that God has given us so that we remain close and connected during this time apart.
-We have heard a lot about Social Distance during this time.
-Let us practice “Physical Distancing” while we seek to remain socially connected through phone conversations, email, text messages and other means of looking out for one another.
+Let us continue to lean into the creativity that God has given us so that we remain close and connected during this time apart through phone conversations, email, text messages and other means of looking out for one another.
 God walks with us in promise and peace during these uncertain times.

 Let us remain in Christ’s love,